Crystal Lake gets 10 new trees thanks to Nebraska Forest Service grant

-That’s what Randy Kort told the three 4-H junior leader volunteers Saturday afternoon after they planted that last of 10 trees donated to the Crystal Lake Recreation Area near Ayr by the Nebraska Forest Service through a ReTree Mini Tree Grant.
+That’s what Randy Kort told three 4-H junior leader volunteers Saturday afternoon after they planted the last of 10 trees donated to the Crystal Lake Recreation Area near Ayr by the Nebraska Forest Service through a ReTree Mini Tree Grant.

 Great Plains Nursery of Weston delivered two hackberry trees, two black cherry trees, two red oak trees, two American Linden trees, one white oak tree and one Shumard oak tree.